griffinbaker12/ascii-art/README.md

 - Python 3.x
 - Pillow (Python Imaging Library)

-Make sure you are in a virtual environment and then install the required dependencies by running (only Pillow):
+Make sure you are in a virtual environment and then install the required dependencies (only Pillow) by running:

 ```bash
 pip install -r requirements.txt